papryca/Frontend-Assessment-React/README.md

 To set up and run the project locally, follow these steps:

-1. Clone the repository: `git clone git@github.com:papryca/Frontend-Assessment-React.git`
+1. Clone the repository: `git@github.com:papryca/Health-app.git`
-2. Navigate to the project directory: `cd truffle-health`
+2. Navigate to the project directory: `cd health-app`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`